LETARTARE/QtPregen/README.md

 # QtPregen-1.0 December 08, 2017 (for Win32)
-(A Linux-64 version is under study)
+(A Linux-64 version is under study 0...)

 Plugin to compile QT applications with 'Code::Blocks'